olle/talk-query-response/README.md

 An actor that willingly yields to the consumption of notifications, from some external source, either a response or a query depending on its current role.
 Consumers MUST NOT know any publishers.

+> NOTE: The concrete _interpolated_ roles `Query-Consumer` and
+> `Response-Consumer`, does not have to be bound to a single or unique actor.

 ### Methods and Actions